Dental Hygienist

 • Admission to HACC does not guarantee admission to the clinical program.
 Work closely with your advisor to prepare to apply to the clinical/core component

 4. Shadow a Dental Hygienist and verify with the Dental Hygienist Shadowing Form (pdf) or verify 300 hours of employment as a Clinical Dental Assistant with the Verification of Clinical Dental Assisting Hours Form (pdf).
-Completed forms must be sent to DentalHygiene@hacc.edu prior to application.
-Applications with missing forms will not be considered.
+Completed forms should be submitted with the Dental Hygiene application, but may also be sent to DentalHygiene@hacc.edu.

 Additional Points for Application